 The gifted label is kind of a misnomer.
 It’s not so much a gift as it is wiring – the neurological construct of a person’s brain, primed for the reception, processing, and evaluation of information at a highly efficient rate.
 In gifted children, the brain tends to devote an enormous amount of attention toward the development of these skills, leaving other aspects of development to the side.

 “In my father’s study there was a large globe with all the countries of the world running around it”, beloved children’s author Jean Fritz writes in the opening lines of Homesick: My Own Story.
 “I was in China in city named Hankow, a dot on a crooked line that seemed to break the country right in two.
 The line was really the Yangtze river, but who would know by looking at a map what the Yangtze River really was?”

-The bloggers of the iHomeschool Network have teamed up to create fun and original unit studies on fascinating people who were born in April.
+The bloggers of the iHomeschool Network have teamed up to create fun and original unit studies on fascinating people who were born in July.
 This project has been going on for several years, so you can see both new studies and ones created in previous years!

 The days are literally flying by.
 As a homeschooling mom of five, I sometimes wish time could just stop for a little bit.
 I just want to enjoy this stage, this age, this moment, this lesson.
 Since we do not have this option of stopping time, we can instead choose to live in the moment.
 If you are like me, a busy mom managing way too many things at once, this is for you.
 Here are the 12 things every homeschooling mom should do NOW (like today!)